 One stock in particular Husky Energy (TSX:HSE) is now yielding nearly 5.5% after stock prices have dipped to levels not seen in over 16 years.

 A lot of income investors are keeping an eye on Husky due to the fact its yield is so high, and its payout ratio is so low (35.97%.)
-However, it’s easy to fall into a trap with stocks that have promising dividends like Husky.
+However, it’s easy to fall into a trap with stocks that have promising dividends like Husky, especially if you’re just starting out buying stocks and unaware of how to properly analyze a dividend.
 Sure, we get a yield north of 5%, but if the stock is continually falling in value, we lose money on that front and our overall return inevitably shrinks.

 Is Husky Energy (TSX:HSE) worth the buy today?